diego824/Proyecto-2-Galeria-de-imagenes-con-animaciones/README.md

 # Proyecto-2-Galeria-de-imagenes-con-animaciones
 This project is an image gallery with animations. it was done with html and css.
+It is not responsive.